blabla1337/skf-flask/azure-deployment/README.md

 | ORIGIN								|  yourappservicename.azurewebsites.net |
 ---------------------------------------------------------------------------------

 You need to set the HTTPS to false because SSL is handled by azure so you don't want nginx to setup SSL for skf seperately.
-You will need to run the nginx on port 80 and set the value of WEBSITES_PORT to 80 so that azure can expose this port to the incoming connections.
+You will need to run docker container on port 80 so set the value of WEBSITES_PORT to 80 and azure can route traffic to this port.
 WEBSITES_CONTAINER_START_TIME_LIMIT is required to be set because angular application takes longer for building and if the container does not start in time the app will not start at all because of azure timeout.
 ORIGIN should be set to the URL of your app (You will find URL in the app service overview section).

 In Application settings there is one more settings which is very important.
 There is a field called "Always On", it should to be set ON so that the app is available all the times.